 3. Stay Hydrated

 Keep your electrolytes and water intake high.
-You will need more water than usual to keep yourself replenished when in extreme heat.
-Pack some sports drinks also.
-They are designed to help balance your electrolytes which plain water does not do.
-Sip on it slowly or add a little into your water.
+You will need more water than usual to keep yourself replenished in extreme heat.
+Pack some sports drinks, too.
+They are designed to help balance your electrolytes, which plain water does not do.
+Sip on it slowly or add a little to your water.